columk1/headshot-generator/README.md

 ## Pricing

-Headshot AI offers various pricing tiers to accommodate different needs:
+BizPortraits offers various pricing tiers to accommodate different needs:

 - **Basic Package**: Starting at $10, includes a set of AI-generated headshots.